 A: Unfortunately, no. As much as we would love to see you, Internatty Con is just for residents.

 Q: I have food restrictions.
 How can I be sure I’ll have something that I can eat?

-A: All the meals at Internatty Con will be from a fish and vegetarian menu.
-If you keep Kosher or have other dietary needs (i.e. vegan or gluten-free), please let us know in your registration and we will be happy to accommodate!
+A: All the meals at Internatty Con will be Kosher.
+If you have other dietary needs (i.e. vegan or vegetarian) or restrictions (i.e. allergies), please let us know in your registration, and we will be happy to accommodate!

 Q: I keep Shabbat.
 Can I do that at Internatty Con?